schobernoise/xenolyte/README.md

 - Automatic photo compression and thumbnail caching.
 - Calendar/Kanban View
 - Version control with git, syncing vault or single databases.

+### Input Validation

+User input and container input can be subject of sophisticated validation.
+Currently I have implemented type checking for simple types.
+Some ideas for expansion are:

+- Date validation and preferred ISO-format in config.json/xenolyte.json.
+- Choice validation.
+To choose from a list of options.
+Design-wise a tricky project, since I can have any other type as choice.
+This is a precursor to relationships.
+- Relationships.
+To choose a row from another container.
+Register a primary column of the related container in config.json.
+Saved will be only the ID of the linked row.

 > **Note for the future:** I have plans to implement prefix-inferred column-typing but this is not a top priority right now.
 This would enable to type plain csv files as well, which is imperative to work with those tables like airtable or baserow.